Plan a Household Move to France

 What you need

-• Key documents – Passport, registration papers, bill of lading, sales invoice, and relevant French customs forms
+• Core documents such as passport, registration papers, bill of lading, invoice, and any customs valuation support

 Costs to expect